Rob Affuso

-Robert James Affuso (born March 1, 1963, in Newburgh, New York) is an American heavy metal drummer best known as a member of the band Skid Row from 1987 to 1996.
+Robert James Affuso (born March 1, 1963) is an American heavy metal drummer best known as a member of the band Skid Row from 1987 to 1996.

 Affuso is currently the band leader and drummer for Soulsystem, a band he formed while touring with Skid Row in 1992.
 He also formed an entertainment company Soulsystem Orchestras Inc. in New York.
 Affuso played in the band Ozone Monday with several of his former Skid Row bandmates.
 He was not involved in Skid Row's 1999 reunion.
 He has said that he would not rejoin the band without former lead singer Sebastian Bach.

 Affuso is the only former member that keeps in contact with all former Skid Row bandmates and is still good friends with them all.
 He met Dave "Snake" Sabo while auditioning for Bon Jovi in 1985.

 He normally plays Pearl drums and Sabian Cymbals with Soulsystem, and also used them whilst with Skid Row.